Subscribe to a report or dashboard in the Power BI service

 Open the dashboard or report.

 Use the yellow slider to turn the subscription on and off.
-Setting the slider to Off will not delete the subscription.
+Setting the slider to Off doesn't delete the subscription.
 To delete the subscription, select the trashcan icon.

 Refreshing the report page does not refresh the dataset.
 Only the dataset owner can manually refresh a dataset.
-To look up the name of the underlying dataset(s), select View related from the top menubar.
+To look up the owner name of the underlying dataset(s), select View related from the top menubar or look up the original subscription email.

 Manage your subscriptions

-Only you can manage your subscriptions.
-Select Subscribe again and choose Manage all subscriptions (see screenshots below step 4 above).
+Only you can manage the subscriptions you create.
+Select Subscribe again and choose Manage all subscriptions from the bottom left corner (see screenshots above).

 A subscription will end if the Pro license expires, the dashboard or report is deleted by the owner, or the user account used to create the subscription is deleted.